The SPDR Revolution: Unraveling the Power of Exchange-Traded Funds

 It is not just a case of picking any ETF off the shelf.

-Having the knowledge that allows you to choose an SPDR sector ETF or any State Street ETFs, gives you cost-effective portfolio diversification.
+Having the knowledge that allows you to choose an SPDR sector ETF or any State Street ETF gives you cost-effective portfolio diversification.

 The Array of State Street SPDR Products